 Easy Read: See our flu infographic

-If it feels like you’re coming down with the flu, get in touch with TrueCare today by calling or texting (760) 736-6767.
+If it feels like you’re coming down with the flu, contact TrueCare by calling or texting (760) 736-6767.
 We offer same-day appointments at most of our locations, and we can provide a variety of healthcare services for you and your family – from sickness care to wellness care and everything in between.

 We are proud to be a leader in affordable health care in North County San Diego and Riverside Counties.
 We look forward to serving you and your family!